Discovery of the tomb of Tutankhamun: Beginning of clearance

 The gilded furniture and statuary that Carter saw when first looking into the tomb stood in a room that came to be known as the antechamber.
 This room alone contained burial goods in greater quantity than the excavators had ever expected.
 Some were types of object that were very familiar from previous finds; some were exceptionally elaborate examples of their kind; and some were entirely unexpected.
 From the antechamber led two doorways that had been blocked with plaster and then breached by ancient robbers.
 One was left open, revealing that the chamber beyond, dubbed the annexe, was filled with a chaotic jumble of objects.
 The other had been resealed in ancient times.
 Many of the objects bore Tutankhamun's name, leaving the excavators in no doubt that this was his original burial.

 At some point in the days after first peering into the antechamber, the excavators breached the plaster of the blocked doorway.
-Carter, Carnarvon and Evelyn Herbert squeezed through the hole to find the tomb's burial chamber, which was mostly filled by the set of gilded shrines that enclosed Tutankhamun's sarcophagus.
+Carter, Carnarvon and Lady Evelyn Herbert squeezed through the hole to find the tomb's burial chamber, which was mostly filled by the set of gilded shrines that enclosed Tutankhamun's sarcophagus.
 The robbers had gone no further than the outermost shrine.
 Carter, in particular, may have wanted to be certain of that fact; in 1900 he had opened what he thought was an undisturbed royal tomb, the Bab el-Hosan, in front of many highly placed guests, only to find it nearly empty.

 The excavators resealed the hole with new plaster, though their breach of the doorway became something of an open secret in the Egyptological community.
 Later Egyptologists have held differing opinions on the excavators' actions.
 T. G. H. James, Carter's biographer, argued that entering the burial chamber, before the site had been inspected by officials from the Antiquities Service, did not violate the terms of Carnarvon's concession or the standards of behaviour among archaeologists in the 1920s.
 Joyce Tyldesley asserts that it was against the terms of the concession and points out that the breach necessitated moving some of the artefacts that stood in front of the partition, meaning their original positions could not be recorded.